armno/blog/content/post/angular-http-params-immutability/index.md

 	<cite>Source - <a href="https://angular.io/guide/http#immutability">Http Guide</a>, Angular.io</cite>
 </blockquote>

-Then it is kind of make sense to me too if the `HttpParams` class should be also immutable.
+Then it is kind of make sense too if the `HttpParams` class should be also immutable.
+It just feels a bit strange though when a `.set()` method doesn't actually _set_ something to the caller object.

 However, we still cannot always assume that everying is immutable, as mention in another API document page: